KelvinHere/Yoga_Milestone_4/README.md

 A quickreview of features on the site, more detailed descriptions futher down.

 - User can:
-    - Register / Sign In / Signout / Confirm Email
+    - Register / Sign In / Signout / Confirm Email / Reset Password
     - View their profile
         - Edit their profile
         - Request to become an instructor
         - View a list of purchased lessons
     - Search available instructors
-        - Sort instructors by Name / Rating / Number of lessons available
+        - Sort these results by Name / Rating / Number of lessons available
     - View lessons
         - By Instructor
-        - Filter lessons by All / Purchased / Subscribed
-        - Sort lessons by Name / Instructor / Rating / Price
         - Search lessons
+        - Filter these results by All / Purchased / Subscribed
+        - Sort these results by Name / Instructor / Rating / Price
+            - All searching, sorting and filtering can be applied in any order and the results will stack
         - Subscribe / Unsubscribe to a lesson
         - Start a lesson that is free or they own
     - Buy lessons
-        - Add a lesson they do not own to the basket
+        - Add a lesson they do not own to their basket
         - Remove a lesson from their basket
         - See if they qualify for a discount
         - See the cost of each lesson and mini-description in thier basket